Danakali to start developing vast potash project in Eritrea

-The project is also by the border with Ethiopia, with which Eritrea held one of Africa’s deadliest border wars.
+The project is also by the border with Ethiopia, which Eritrea held one of Africa’s deadliest border wars.
 In June 2018, the ruling coalition of Ethiopia (Ethiopian People’s Revolutionary Democratic Front), headed by Prime Minister Abiy Ahmed, agreed to fully implement the peace treaty signed with Eritrea in 2000, with peace declared by both parties in July last year.

 Colluli has potential to produce other fertilizer products, such as Sulphate of Potash Magnesium (SOP-M), muriate of potash (MOP) and gypsum, along with rock salt.